 Official Calendar: Techniques for computation, analysis, and visualization of data using software.
 Manipulation of small and large data sets.
 Automation using scripting.
 Real-world applications from life sciences, physical sciences, economics, engineering, or psychology.
 No prior computing background is required.
+Credit will not be granted for both DATA 301 and DATA 501.
 [3-2-0] Prerequisite: Third-year standing.